-Approximately one out of ten people is owed money in CO.
-Individuals can search online or call 800-825-2111 to see if they have any property.
-If so, they can make a copy of their ID and verify their SS# and proof of residency.
+Approximately one out of ten people is owed money in the state of Colorado.
+Past or present citizens can search online or call the State Department to see if they have any property.
+If you find out you have property, money or assets to claim, you’ll need to make a copy of your ID and verify your social security number as well as a proof of residency.
 Businesses must provide verification of its physical address and a notarized claim form.
 They need to prove that they are still operating and that the claimant is authorized.

 According to State Treasurer, Cary Kennedy, Colorado has been reducing the information and documentation people need to provide in order to get their money back.
 Despite recent efforts however, the Great Colorado Payback has “only scratched the surface.”